-In the first phase, a GSTC Destination Assessment was commissioned to assess Summit County’s current state of sustainable tourism development and management.
+Early in the Sustainable Tourism planning process, a GSTC Destination Assessment was commissioned to assess Summit County’s current state of sustainable tourism development and management.
 Using the GSTC Criteria for Destinations (Version 2, 2019), the GSTC Assessment builds on the county’s foundation of initiatives to assess and improve the sustainability of the tourism sector.
-The holistic and participatory GSTC process addresses questions such as:
+The GSTC standard covers the four main categories of destination sustainability:

 Review the results of the Sustainable Tourism Council (GSTC) Destination Assessment here.
 Learn more about the results of the GSTC assessment at a recorded webinar presented by Dr. Kelly Bricker on our Facebook page or review the GSTC assessment Presentation Document.